huanshankeji/compose-multiplatform-material/README.md

 - `outerBorder`
 - `roundedCornerBackgroundAndOuterBorder`

+### ViewModel

+The ViewModel module currently supports a small subset of the Compose ViewModel APIs, and delegates to raw UI state on Compose HTML / JS DOM.
+These APIs are highly experimental now.

 ### Navigation

 The navigation module currently supports a small subset of the Compose Navigation APIs, which does not support transition or animation on Compose HTML / JS DOM.
 These APIs are also highly experimental now.
 See https://github.com/JetBrains/compose-multiplatform/issues/4966 for a bug to avoid.
+Also, ViewModel-related functions are not implemented yet on Compose HTML / JS DOM.

 ## Add the libraries to your dependency